Links on Android Authority may earn us a commission. Learn more.

 Moreover, not every future headset with a USB Type-C connector will necessarily even feature a built-in DAC or work using digital audio transmission.
 Some cheap models may simply work using the analog SBU pins, leaving audio exposed to noisy nearby power supply circuits.
 Confusing, I know.

 Personally, I’m not yet convinced of the need to abandon a perfectly suitable connector for very few, if any real benefits from an audio perspective.
 I’m certainly not looking forward to a lot of the marketing nonsense that will be thrown before consumers either.
-For smartphones, the prospect of slimmer devices and some new headphone features might be worth switching jacks for, but I’ll be waiting to see what’s on offer once the USB digital audio specification is complete and the market has a few more players in it.
+For smartphones, the prospect of slimmer devices and some new headphone features might be worth switching jacks for, but maybe not in larger devices like laptops or desktops.

-Overall, I expect that both options will sit side by side in the market for the foreseeable future, and it’s going to take a major handset manufacturer (Apple or Samsung) to abandon the 3.5mm jack for USB Type-C audio to gain any real traction in the smartphone space.
+Overall, I expect that both options will sit side by side in the consumer electronics market for the foreseeable future.
 The broader audio industry will probably be even more reluctant to make the full transition.
 There’s a reason that the 3.5mm jack has remained in use since its invention in 1910.
 It’s simple, and I think it’s going to be a tough sell to replace it.

 Editor’s note: This article was originally published in 2016 and has since been updated to reflect the current state of USB Type-C audio.